 - fat-soluble vitamin supplements, since absorption of these vitamins from food is reduced

 - medication to treat the itching, such as cholestyramine and rifampicin

-- regular weight bearing exercise (such as walking or weight training) and calcium supplementation to reduce the risk of osteoporosis
+- regular weight bearing exercise (such as walking or weight training) and calcium or vitamin D supplementation to reduce the risk of osteoporosis

-- reduced intake of alcohol and non-essential medication
+- reduced intake of alcohol and non-essential medications

 - nutritious diet high in vitamins, minerals and trace elements